ClimateTown/discord-bot/README.md

 ---

-This is the code that runs our custom `<bot name>` bot in the Climate Town Discord server!
+This is the code that runs our friendly custom bot (their name is Spud) in the Climate Town Discord server!

 ## Contributing

 Contributions welcome!
-Suggest features for the bot by [posting an issue](https://github.com/ClimateTown/discord-bot/issues), or by messaging in `🔨server-suggestion-box`.
+Suggest features for the bot by [posting an issue](https://github.com/ClimateTown/discord-bot/issues/new/choose), or by messaging in `🔨server-suggestion-box`.

 Note that bot feature suggestions are approved/dis-approved at the discretion of the moderators (aka.
 Comptrollers) of the server\*.